jai15111997/hangman/README.md

 ## Usage instructions:

 - ask_for_input(): Asks for input of a single alphabet character until proper input is achieved.
 Displays appropriate message in case of invalid input.
+Displays a warning message when entering previous characters again.
+Calls check_guess function.

 - check_guess(): Converts the user input into a lowercase character and checks if it falls inside the computer's generated word.
 It displays appropriate message depending on the outcome.
+It also captures all instances of that character in the guessed word.

 ## File structure of the project: